MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/azure-synapse-analytics-implementation.md

 ## Azure Synapse Analytics setup

-The first step in the deployment Azure Synapse Analytics is to set up an Azure Synapse workspace.
+The first step in the deployment Azure Synapse Analytics is to set up an Azure Synapse workspace which is [connected to an Azure Purview account](/azure/synapse-analytics/catalog-and-governance/quickstart-connect-azure-purview).

-As you need an Azure Data Lake Storage account, we recommend using a dedicated container on the workspace data lake account.
-This container is used as primary storage to store Spark metadata.

 ### Azure Synapse Analytics networking